AlexJReid/blog/content/posts/local-api/index.md

 This is costly and probably too much work, so you might be inclined to blindly deploy to a test or staging environment, with a high probability of breaking things for other users.
 You are also likely to suffer a long feedback loop with every single change requiring a build and deployment.

-An alternative idea is to _patch in_ a new implementation of your service from a local environment into a full fat test environment.
+An alternative idea is to _patch in_ a new implementation of your service from a local environment into a real test environment.

 ## A contrived scenario
 Imagine that we have a service with the resource `/message` that returns `Hello world!!!`.
 It also provides the subresources `/message/lower` and `/message/upper` which return lower and uppercase representations of the same string.